Euphorbia punicea Sw.

 Adenorima punicea, Euphorbia troyana, Euphorbiodendron puniceum, Euphorbiodendron troyanum, Poinsettia punicea, Tithymalus puniceus

-Euphorbia punicea is an unusual, evergreen, succulent shrub that can grow up to 6 feet (1.8 m) tall.
-The stems are rubbery, semi-succulent, greenish to very pale brown or cream colored with prominent traces of the fallen leaves lining the woody lower branches and trunk.
-The leaves are dark green, normally evergreen, but seasonal drought and cool temperatures can cause foliage to temporarily drop away.
-The small, insignificant, golden-yellow flowers are surrounded by a very showy crown of flashy-red petal-like bracts, looking like larger flowers from a distance.
+Euphorbia punicea is an unusual succulent shrub that grows up to 6 feet (1.8 m) tall.
+The stems are rubbery, semi-succulent, greenish to very pale brown or cream-colored, with prominent traces of the fallen leaves lining the woody lower branches and trunk.
+Leaves are dark green, normally evergreen, but seasonal drought and cool temperatures can cause foliage to drop away temporarily.
+The insignificant golden-yellow flowers are surrounded by a very showy crown of flashy-red, petal-like bracts, looking like larger flowers from a distance.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).